-It was the summer after that night, just a few months later.
-My mind stayed on an ontological level for four days, dealing with the mundane seemed rediculous––and I wasn’t shy about expressing so.
+The “crazy” experience happened the summer after freshman year, 2002.
+My mind stayed on a purely ontological level for four days, dealing with the mundane seemed positively ridiculous ––and I wasn’t shy about expressing so.
 I meditated at deep levels for the first time, ideas I would later study in philosophy classes running through my head whilst blowing my mind.
 I felt so good, but of course I wasn’t at all a functioning adult in this capacity.
 (I have an article coming out in The Numinous soon about this experience!
 Shame has officially fucked off.)

-Those four days were labled a “mental break” by a shrink, but now I think of them as a preview to a mental state I would be comfortable in much later, a preview brought on by drugs and bodily dysfunction: but a sacred preview nonetheless.
-I’ve had many since, sans the drugs (often coinciding with astro events), and now call that dreamy mental state home––15 years of mindfulness training later.
+Those four days were labeled a “mental break” by a shrink, but now I think of them as an uber dramatic preview to a mental state I would be comfortable in much later, a preview likely brought on by repressed trauma, ungrounded living, and bodily dysfunction (B12 deficiency’s associated with mental breaks, I also have a cyst on my pineal gland): but a sacred preview nonetheless.
+I’ve had many similar experiences since, though less intense and with no experimental prequel (often coinciding with astro events), and now call the centeredness of that dreamy mental state home––15 years of mindfulness training later.

 Once there, the suicide storm rolled in fiercer than ever before.
 I tried my usual methods to distance myself from it, but nothing was working.
 I called 911 and three police officers arrived at my house shortly after.
 I had calmed down externally at this point, with occasional bursts of tears.
 They stared at me like, “You seem fine, for an emotional woman.”

-After a good half hour of trying to convince them that I wasn’t fine (fucking resting niceface), that I feared I wouldn’t make it through the night, I got direct––”I want to kill myself but I want to live more, can you help me or not??”
+After a good half hour of trying to convince them that I wasn’t fine, that I feared I wouldn’t make it through the night, I got direct––”I want to kill myself but I want to live more, can you help me or not??”
 They finally caught what I was throwing and called an ambulance because apparently liability laws wouldn’t let them just drive me there.

 It took forever to arrive, and my physical symptoms grew out of control as I usually use cannabis to medicate, but these cops had been in my house for the last hour.
 Then I remembered––we legalized it!
 So I toked up right in front of the police officers, to my delight.
 (And to theirs, ‘cept one.)

 The ambulance ride was quick, but the check-in was miserably long.
-After an awful 6 hours alone in a room inside the ER I was finally brought “upstairs”, a mysterious place that had only been alluded to.
+After an awful 6 hours alone in a room inside the ER (in several ways, the experience wasn’t dissimilar to my 4 days in jail) – I was finally brought “upstairs”, a mysterious place that had only been alluded to.
 When I asked for more information the nurse nervously evaded answering and quickly left my room.
 While waiting, images from movies and TV about mental wards flashed through my head.
 I was terrified I had made a horrible mistake…

 My fears were soothed at about 4 am, when I arrived in my room: no roommate, even my own bathroom, and a nurse asking about my health conditions and pharmaceutical needs.
 Morning came all too quickly, but it was with a fine breakfast and an invite to join the others.
 This scared me and I asked if I could eat in my room.
 The kind man assured me that was just fine, but encouraged me to try to make it out for lunch and for the group classes.